itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 *Return Type: double*

-Following examplary code can explain the usage of these functions in a better way.
+Following exemplary code can explain the usage of these functions in a better way.

 .. code-block:: c++
 	:linenos: